SharePoint/sp-dev-docs/docs/solution-guidance/portal-navigation.md

 ---
 title: Navigation solutions for SharePoint Online portals
-description: Guidelines for building a well-performing navigation system in SharePoint Online. ms.date: 4/30/2018
+description: Explains the pros and cons of using an out-of-the-box navigation solution versus a custom navigation solution. ms.date: 4/30/2018
 ---

 # Navigation solutions for SharePoint Online portals

 Every portal project needs to implement a navigation solution.
-Based on project requirements, the navigation solution might choose to leverage only out-of-box navigation components, only custom navigation components, or a combination of both.
+Based on project requirements, the navigation solution might choose to leverage only out-of-the-box navigation components, only custom navigation components, or a combination of both.

 This article describes how to build a well-performing navigation system in SharePoint Online.